 Learn More About MST Training

 For more than 30 years, Centura College has been dedicated to helping students gain the skills and qualifications they need to succeed.
 We offer MST certifications with our Associates of Applied Science in Biomedical Equipment Technology.
 This 15-month program* is offered at our Virginia Beach location.
-To learn more about how we can help you to achieve your dreams in this exciting and growing field, contact us today or apply online.
+To learn more about how we can help you to achieve your dreams in this exciting and growing field, contact us.

 *Program completion time is based on a full-time student schedule.